-Discl osure Questions P1 P2 P3 P4 P5 P6 P7 P8 Р9 6 Performance of the entity against the specific commitments, goals and targets along-with ₹ 1,78,868 Lakhs. reasons in case the same are not met.
+Discl osure Questions P1 P2 P3 P4 P5 P6 P7 P8 Р9 6 Performance of the entity against the specific ommitments, goals and targets along-with ₹ 1,78,868 Lakhs.
 During FY 2024-25, Company has allocated ₹ 4.83 crores towards various CSR projects such as Providing Medical Equipment & Medical Van & Buses to hospital(s), Installation of RO Plants etc. strengt h.
 In ter 2025, wo ms of ne 3 key M w recrui its, the s hare of v women e Gove rnance, leadership and oversight 7 Statement by director responsible for the business responsibility report, highlighting ESG related vas incoi provide ne objec t of the challenges, targets and achievements (listed entity has flexibility regarding the placement of this disclosure) Respor undert sibilitie aken by has been at part the Combe year I n India I npany ar level an re provid d the de etails of ie Annua CSR ac l Report tivities of CSR 8 Details of the highest authority responsible for implementation and oversight of the Business Responsibility policy (ies).
-Shri Sachindra Salvi Managing Director & CEO [DIN No 10930663] [Under the guidance of Board of Directors] The senior management of the Company keeps a check on various aspects of economic, social, governance and environmental responsibilities of the Company on an ongoing basis and reports to MD & CEO.
+Managi Salvi tor & CE dance of The senior management of the Company keeps a check on various aspects of economic, social, governance and environmental responsibilities of the Company on an ongoing basis and reports to MD & CEO.
 9 Does the entity have a specified Committee of the Board/ Director responsible for decision making on sustainability related issues?
 (Yes / No).
 If yes, provide details. /arious p ssed by Subj ect for Review P1 P2 Р3 P4 P5 P6 P7 P8 Р9 10 Details of Review of NGRBCs by the Company - Perf ormance against above p olicies and follo w up ac tion. a.
 Indicate whether review was undertaken by Director / Committee of the Board/ Any other Committee?
 Yes Yes Yes Yes Yes Yes NA Yes Yes b.
 Frequency: Annually (A) / Half yearly (H) / Quarterly (Q) / Any other - please specify.
 Details of Review of NGRBCs by the Company - Comrectification of any non-compliances pliance with sta tutory r equirem nents of relevano ce to the princip les and a.
 Indicate whether review was undertaken by Director / Committee of the Board/ Any other Committee?
 Yes Yes Yes Yes Yes Yes NA Yes Yes b.
-Frequency: Annually (A) / Half yearly (H) / Quarterly (Q) / Any other - please specify. / The Company is in compliance with the applicable statutory requirements, regulations and its internal policies and the same are reviewed on quarterly basis.
+Frequency: Annually (A) / Half yearly (H) / Quarterly (Q) / Any other - please specify.
 11. Has the entity carried out independent assessment/ evaluation of the working of its policies by an external agency?
 (Yes/No).
 If yes, provide name of the agency.
 The processes and compliances are subject to scrutiny by internal auditors and regulatory compliances by statutory auditors as well as Secretarial